 Each quiz is open at a designated time and time allotment which will be visible in Canvas.
 Please watch your time appropriately.
 If you are in the middle of a quiz you will not be able to submit after the deadline.
-The opportunity to retake a quiz will be at the instructor's discretion.
+The opportunity to retake a quiz will be at the instructor, or Student Services discretion (and Campus management approval if needed).
 The highest grade will be entered into the gradebook.